qianweicheng/rasa/examples/rasasc/data/nlu.md

 - support calendar invitation and write the event in a calendar available on the android (google calendar or other)
 - doesn't add calendar invites
 - not able to see calendar invite and respond
 - can edison add calendar invites from outlook to iphone calendar ?
+- can you add calender features

 ## intent:swipe_flag
 - allow one of the swipe options to be flag